JallRex/100DaysOfCode/README.md

 - Mid holiday update*

 - Going a bit back in time to touch base on some CSS.
-Going to use online resources to create a wiki for myself
+Going to use online resources to create a showcase-wiki for myself

+## Day 43.
+(28.Des)

+One christmas celebration later :D
+Working on the "wiki" Project 31*.